 Themes & Topics of Interest

-This year’s call for proposals will cover a wide span of technological and research aspects relating to neuro-wellness.
-Proposals that will be considered for the 2019 grant will include early stage technologies, advanced research, or applied approaches that will eventually provide novel solutions for at least one of the following objectives, all focusing on healthy people:
+This year’s call for proposals will cover a wide span of technological aspects and new interventions relating to neuro-wellness.
+Proposals that will be considered for the 2020 grant will include early stage technologies, advanced research, or applied approaches that will eventually provide novel solutions for at least one of the following objectives (you will be asked to select one or more in the submission page) – all focusing on healthy people:

 Tracks and selection criteria

-Covers novel technologies that are being developed or can be utilized towards one of the grant topics of interest
+This track covers novel technologies that are being developed or can be utilized towards one of the grant topics of interest.
+This track is also open to novel technologies that were developed with other applications in mind but could be repurposed to fit the Joy grant themes.

-The grant will support research performed in academic education centers (universities and colleges) and medical research institutes in Israel.
-Collaborations between various academic disciplines, different Israeli research institutes, and/or with industry are highly encouraged.
-International collaborations and studies can apply – as long as at least 60% of the funding and the work will be done in Israel.
+The grant will support research performed in academic education centers (universities and colleges) and medical research institutes in Israel and around the world.
+Collaborations between various academic disciplines, different research institutes, and/or with industry are highly encouraged.

 Applied approach is encouraged

-We welcome basic research proposals as long as the future application of the research is clearly stated.
+We welcome basic research proposals as long as the future application of the research is clearly stated, and the results may benefit healthy population.

-We support studies on human subjects that ultimately target healthy populations.
+We support studies on human subjects that ultimately target healthy populations as opposed ….
+If your research focus on animals or clinical populations talk to us first

 Who can apply for the Joy grant?

 Joint interdisciplinary teams from any discipline are invited (neuroscience, psychology, life sciences, medicine, engineering, computer science, physics, humanities and others).
-Inter-disciplinary teams of researchers from exact/life sciences, together with researchers from social sciences and humanities are encouraged.
+Inter-disciplinary teams of researchers from exact/life sciences, together with researchers from social sciences and humanities are favored and strongly encouraged.

 The Joy Grant Program

 Joy Ventures aims to facilitate the creation of a joint, inter-disciplinary, collaborative ecosystem between academia and industry.
 The goal is to implement the latest advancements in neuroscience, technology and related fields for improving the everyday human experience and emotional well-being by cultivating mental resilience, reducing mental vulnerability and allowing people to cope beneficially with difficulties and challenges of daily life.
-Joy’s long-term goal is to create solutions catering individuals directly, with no need for FDA clearance or medical guidance/supervision.
+Joy’s long-term goal is to support science backed consumer products that enhance emotional wellbeing in the healthy population.

-Selected proposals in the technology or basic science tracks will be funded with amounts of $40,000-$100,000 per annum, for two years, beginning January 1st, 2019; selected proposals in the pilot track will be funded with amounts of up to $20,000 for up to one year.
+Selected proposals in the technology or novel intervention tracks will be funded with amounts of $40,000-$50,000 per annum, for two years, beginning January 2021; selected proposals in the pilot track will be funded with $20,000 for up to one year.